Hypertension: Pregnancy

 Hypertension occurs in approximately 8–10% of pregnancies.
-Two blood pressure measurements six hours apart of greater than 140/90 mm Hg are diagnostic of hypertension in pregnancy.
+Two blood pressure measurements six hours apart of greater than 140/90 mmHg are diagnostic of hypertension in pregnancy.
 High blood pressure in pregnancy can be classified as pre-existing hypertension, gestational hypertension, or pre-eclampsia.
+Women who have chronic hypertension before their pregnancy are at increased risk of complications such as premature birth, low birthweight or stillbirth.
+Women who have high blood pressure and had complications in their pregnancy have three times the risk of developing cardiovascular disease compared to women with normal blood pressure who had no complications in pregnancy.

-Pre-eclampsia is a serious condition of the second half of pregnancy and following delivery characterised by increased blood pressure and the presence of protein in the urine.
+Pre-eclampsia is a serious condition in the second half of pregnancy characterised by increased blood pressure and the presence of protein in the urine.
 It occurs in about 5% of pregnancies and is responsible for approximately 16% of all maternal deaths globally.
 Pre-eclampsia also doubles the risk of death of the baby around the time of birth.
-Usually there are no symptoms in pre-eclampsia and it is detected by routine screening.
-When symptoms of pre-eclampsia occur the most common are headache, visual disturbance (often "flashing lights"), vomiting, pain over the stomach, and swelling.
+Usually, there are no symptoms in pre-eclampsia, and it is detected by routine screening.
+When symptoms of pre-eclampsia occur, the most common are headache, visual disturbance (often "flashing lights"), vomiting, pain over the stomach, and swelling.
 Pre-eclampsia can occasionally progress to a life-threatening condition called eclampsia, which is a hypertensive emergency and has several serious complications including vision loss, brain swelling, seizures, kidney failure, pulmonary edema, and disseminated intravascular coagulation (a blood clotting disorder).

-In contrast, gestational hypertension is defined as new-onset hypertension during pregnancy without protein in the urine.
+In contrast, gestational hypertension is defined as new-onset hypertension in the second half of pregnancy without protein in the urine.

+Exercise during pregnancy is generally safe and may improve outcomes in hypertension during pregnancy, and may prevent gestational hypertension and related complications.